Willorozco189/car-detailing-powerbi-dashboard/README.md

 ## 🎥 Project Walkthrough
 [![Project Video Walkthrough](https://img.shields.io/badge/Watch-Video%20Walkthrough-blue?style=for-the-badge&logo=loom)](REPLACE_WITH_YOUR_VIDEO_URL)
-*(A short walkthrough of the dashboard, my analysis process, and two data-quality issues I caught and corrected along the way.)*
+*(A short walkthrough of the dashboard, my analysis process, and the data-quality issues I caught and corrected along the way.)*

 ---